NanoPhysicsCenter/RUMDEED/docs/source/run.rst

     The timestep the emitter should become active and start emitting.
 Here **<EMITTER NUMBER>** should be replaced by the number of the emitter.
     This line should be given for all emitters in the system.

-Example input file with one emitter doing planar field emission:
+Example :download:`input <files/input>` file with one emitter doing planar field emission:

 .. code-block:: text